53

 Why Are Some Catholic Priests Married?

-On one of the first days of classes last year, I ran into the Catholic campus chaplain.
-As we chatted, he mentioned his wife homeschooling their sons.
-I didn’t think anything of married Catholic priests until I was telling my husband about it later that day.
+On one of the first days of classes last year, I ran into the Catholic campus chaplain here at the University of Victoria.
+As we chatted, he mentioned his wife was homeschooling their sons.
+I didn’t think anything of married Catholic priests until I told my husband about it later that day.
 He commented, “Hmmm, he must be a convert.”

 Why are there married Catholic priests?